-I suppose it would be unnatural if I didn’t wonder where life might have taken me had I not suffered meningitis, or had I not developed chronic fatigue syndrome (CFS) as a consequence, even if those thoughts aren’t necessarily healthy.
+I suppose it would be unnatural if I didn’t wonder where life might have taken me had I not suffered meningitis and developed chronic fatigue syndrome (CFS) as a consequence, even if those thoughts aren’t necessarily healthy.
 Having gone through this thought process multiple times, and having always drawn the same conclusions, I am no longer ashamed to admit that I’m glad it’s all happened.
 This might seem odd, but I intend to explain myself fully.

-Prior to suffering meningitis, I was boring.
+Prior to suffering meningitis I was boring.
 I lived in a normal house, in a normal family, doing normal things like going to school and watching TV.
-By no means was that a negative, and those are memories that still mean a lot to me, but I was completely unremarkable.
-I was terrified of not fitting in with my peers at school, and went out of my way to make myself “cool”, only to start hating myself all over again when I inevitably failed.
-Some people are born abnormal, and I guess it’s with them that I belong.
+By no means was that negative and those are memories that still mean a lot to me, but I was completely unremarkable.
+I was terrified of not fitting in with my peers at school and went out of my way to make myself “cool”, only to start hating myself all over again when I inevitably failed.
+Some people are born abnormal and I guess it’s with them that I belong.

-The day finally came when school was over and done with, and couldn’t have come soon enough.
-The following summer I had my hair cut shorter than ever before, had my ears pierced, and allowed my wardrobe to develop a distinct gothic vibe.
-I started university being openly alternative, and introduced myself to all the new people as “Mini”, an old nickname, and my internet persona.
+The day finally came when school was over and done with and couldn’t have come soon enough.
+The following summer I had my hair cut shorter than ever before, had my ears pierced and allowed my wardrobe to develop a distinct Gothic vibe.
+I started university being openly alternative and introduced myself to all the new people as “Mini”, an old nickname and my internet persona.
 I met my best friend, I met my partner, and I found my studies vibrant and interesting.
-I grew more and more confident, and as I did so, I started to really express myself through my appearance, and then I became brave enough to fight back against the low-level discrimination I faced on a daily basis.
-A few months ago I started “Diary of a Disabled Person”, and the reception of my writing has far exceeded any expectations I had, however unrealistically dreamlike.
+I grew more and more confident and as I did so, I started to really express myself through my appearance, and then I became brave enough to fight back against the low-level discrimination I faced on a daily basis.
+A while ago I started “Diary of a Disabled Person” and the reception to my writing has far exceeded any expectations I had, however unrealistically dreamlike.
 In a matter of years I went from a boring wreck to an interesting one.

-Being chronically sick is rubbish, and there are few days when I don’t wake up and think “I just wish this illness would leave me alone”.
+Being chronically sick is rubbish and there are few days when I don’t wake up and think “I just wish this illness would leave me alone”.
 I will never ignore that, but I cannot ignore the positives either.
-I’m not being brave, or showing an unbreakable spirit by thinking like this; it is reality, and I don’t want an alternative one.
+I’m not being brave or showing an unbreakable spirit by thinking like this; it is reality and I don’t need an alternative one.